FlipsideCrypto/livequery-models/models/doc_descriptions/general/__overview__.md

     FROM
         solana_addresses;

-    Hit Quicknode (see instructions below for how to register an API Key with Flipside securely)
+    ex: Hit Quicknode (see instructions below for how to register an API Key with Flipside securely)

     SELECT
         live.udf_api(